MicrosoftDocs/cpp-docs/docs/standard-library/utc-clock-class.md

 This clock measures time since 00:00:00 UTC on Thursday, January 1, 1970.
 This clock accounts for leap seconds.
 It's the basis for civil time around the world.

 UTC time is based on International Atomic Time (TAI) which uses atomic clocks to track time.
-However, a leap second is occasionally added to UTC time to keep the difference between UTC time and UT1 (solar time) within +- 0.9 second.
+However, a leap second is occasionally added to UTC time to keep the difference between UTC time and UT1 (solar time) within +- 0.9 seconds.

-There is a discrepancy between the time kept by atomic clocks, and the time kept by tracking the rotation of the earth because the earth's rotation speed is irregular, and in general is slowing down over time by about one second every 1.5 years.
+There's a discrepancy between the time kept by atomic clocks, and the time kept by tracking the rotation of the earth because the earth's rotation speed is irregular, and in general is slowing down over time by about one second every 1.5 years.
 A leap second adjustment keeps UTC tracking time within a second of the average length of a day.

 An atomic clock is almost too accurate in the sense that a day isn't exactly 24 hours, in part because of changes in the earth's rotational speed.
 To keep UTC time in sync with the sun and the stars, a leap second is occasionally added, and theoretically could be subtracted if the earth's rotation speed increases (which it has done).